 The pins labeled + and - are the source power pins for encoders.
 The positive (+) is located at the board edge and supplies +5VDC.
 The ground (-) pin is near the heatsink.
-On ST models all power must come from the single 5v screw terminal and the single GND screw terminal
+On ST models all power must come from the 5V screw terminals and the GND screw terminals.